What does “employment at will” mean and can an employer truly terminate an employee for any reason?

 Generally, onboarding documents include:

-An experienced employment law attorney can help you implement a comprehensive onboarding process tailored to meet the unique needs of your business.
+An experienced HR Consulting attorney can help you implement a comprehensive onboarding process tailored to meet the unique needs of your business.
 A thorough process will not only help your new employees transition into their new position—it can also lead to better job performance, increased productivity, and employee satisfaction.

 The process of when an employee leaves a company is commonly referred to as “offboarding.”
 Proper offboarding processes are crucial regardless of the circumstances leading up to an employee’s departure.